MethodOrMadness/nintendo-homebrew-helper/README.md

 ## Useful Features

 - WAD Manager Error code lookup (`.wii waderr -2011`)
-- List of support commands for wii & 3ds(needs to be updated) and WiiU(vWii)
+- List of support commands for Wii & 3DS (needs to be updated) and WiiU (vWii)